 What to see in Stakna Monastery

-The only sound you will hear will be the music of the drums and hum of the monks chanting.
-The whole environment of the monastery is very peaceful and you would just love to sit down and spend as much time here as you can.
+The whole environment of the monastery is very peaceful.
+You would just love to sit down and spend as much time here as you can.

 How to Plan a Visit to Stakna Monastery

 Now let us talk about the most important question of all.
 How do you plan your visit here?
 There are multiple ways to do this.